taggedzi/smilecms/docs/content-workflows.md

 - Raw images sit next to their `.json` sidecars.
 When the pipeline discovers a new file it will create a sidecar with baseline metadata (title from stem, timestamps, etc.).
 - `meta.yml` can be JSON or YAML and accepts the fields defined in `build/gallery/models.py` (`title`, `summary`, `tags`, `sort_order`, etc.).
 Missing fields are auto-filled.
 - Drop new images into the collection folder and rerun `smilecms build`; derivatives and metadata refresh automatically.
+Assets placed outside `media/image_gallery_raw/` will not be picked up.

 ### Optional ML enrichment